 Gas Chromatography with Flame-Ionization Detection

 Overview:

 Gas Chromatography (GC), is used to separate and detect small molecular weight compounds in the gas phase.
 The sample is either a gas or a liquid that is vaporized in the injection port.
-Typically, the compounds analyzed are less than 1000 Da.
-GC is very popular for environmental monitoring and industrial applications.
+Typically, the compounds analyzed are less than 1,000 Da, because it is difficult to vaporize larger compounds.
+GC is popular for environmental monitoring and industrial applications because it is very reliable and can be run nearly continuously.
+GC is typically used in applications where small, volatile molecules are detected and with non-aqueous solutions.
+Liquid chromatography is more popular for measurements in aqueous samples and can be used to study larger molecules, because the molecules do not need to vaporize.
+GC is favored for non-polar molecules while LC is more common for separating polar analytes.

-The mobile phase for gas chromatography is a carrier gas, typically helium because it is of low molecular weight and inert.
+The mobile phase for gas chromatography is a carrier gas, typically helium because it is of low molecular weight and being chemically inert.
 Pressure is applied and the mobile phase moves the analyte through the column.
 The separation is accomplished using a column coated with a stationary phase.
 Open tubular capillary columns are the most popular columns and have the stationary phase coated on the walls of the capillary.
 Stationary phases are often derivatives of poly(dimethyl) siloxane, with 5-10% of the groups functionalized to tune the separation.
+Typical functional groups are phenyl, cyanopropyl or trifluoropropyl groups.
 Capillary columns are usually 5-50 meters long.
 Narrower columns have higher resolution but require higher pressures.
 Packed columns can also be used where the stationary phase is coated onto beads packed in the column.
 Packed columns are shorter, 1-5 m.
+Open tubular capillaries are generally preferred because they allow higher efficiencies, faster analyses, and have higher capacities.

 Flame-ionization detection (FID) is a good general detector for organic compounds in GC that detects the amount of carbon in a sample.
 After the column, samples are burned in a hot, hydrogen-air flame.
 Carbon ions are produced by the combustion.
 While the overall efficiency of the process is low (only 1 in 105 carbon ions produce an ion in the flame) the total amount of ions is directly proportional to the amount of carbon in the sample.
 Electrodes are used to measure the current from the ions.
-FID is a destructive detector, as all the sample is pyrolyzed.
+FID is a destructive detector, as the entire sample is pyrolyzed.
 FID is unaffected by noncombustible gases and water.

 Principles:

-The equilibrium for gas chromatography is partitioning, and the sample will partition (i.e. distribute) between the two phases: the stationary phase and the mobile phase.
-Samples that have greater affinity for the stationary phase spend more time in the column and thus elute later than samples that have higher affinity for the mobile phase.
+The equilibrium for gas chromatography is partitioning, and the components of the sample will partition (i.e. distribute) between the two phases: the stationary phase and the mobile phase.
+Compounds that have greater affinity for the stationary phase spend more time in the column and thus elute later and have a longer retention time (tR) than samples that have higher affinity for the mobile phase.
+Affinity for the stationary phase is driven mainly by intermolecular interactions and the polarity of the stationary phase can be chosen to maximize interactions and thus the separation.
+Ideal peaks are Gaussian distributions and symmetrical, because of the random nature of the analyte interactions with the column.
+Asymmetrical peak features, such as peak fronting or tailing, can be due to overloading the column, injection problems, or the presence of adsorptive functional groups such as carboxylic acids.